telemetryjet/telemetryjet-website/content/products/cli.md

 						Stream to a file
 					</div>
                     <p>
-                    TelemetryJet can output data to a CSV, Sqlite database, or other offline files.
+                    TelemetryJet can output data to a CSV file, SQLite database, or other file formats for offline usage.
-                    TelemetryJet CLI integrates directly with the TelemetryJet Server via the server's websocket API.
-Pairing the CLI with the Server allows you to instantly collect and visualize live data from your hardware.
                     </p>
 				</div>
 				<div class="col-md-0 col-lg-7 col-xs-0 col-sm-0">